SergioGasquez/esp-rs-devcontainer/README.md

 # esp-rs-devcontainer
-This repository uses a container to offer the enviroment needed to develop applications for [ESP boards using Rust](https://github.com/esp-rs), it also offers integration with Visual Studio Code using [remote containers](https://code.visualstudio.com/docs/remote/containers).
+This repository uses a container to offer the environment needed to develop applications for [ESP boards using Rust](https://github.com/esp-rs), it also provides integration with Visual Studio Code using [remote containers](https://code.visualstudio.com/docs/remote/containers).

 ## Table of Contents